 As a sign of our gratitude for all that we have been given, we offer back to God our own gifts, called offerings.
 It is tradition to pass a plate amongst the pews to collect offerings, but you can also give electronically by sending a text "CHT DONATE" to 73256 or scanning the QR Code at the front of this bulletin.
 These gifts are brought forward and offered at the altar, an expression of faith and generosity, ultimately identified with Christ's self-offering for our salvation.
 Welcome & Parish Notices

 Vestry Member

 THE OFFERTORY

 Offertory Prayer

 Officiant

-Unshakable and Holy God, we bring these gifts before you, not as mere offerings, but as acts of faith in your unshakable kingdom.
-Though the world around us trembles, we trust in your steadfast love, knowing that in Christ, we are welcomed, transformed, and sent forth to serve.
-Bless these gifts, that they may be used to build your justice and mercy, bringing hope to the broken and light to the weary.
-With grateful hearts, we offer ourselves alongside these gifts, that we may be signs of your grace in the world.
+Unshakable and merciful God, you meet us in the ruins just as surely as in times of rejoicing.
+When all feels lost, you are not.
+When we stumble for answers, you remain our refuge.
+Receive these gifts, given not from abundance alone but from hearts that still dare to trust.
+Let them be signs of your presence in broken places, tools of healing, hope, and grace in a hurting world.
+Help us live our praise, even in lament, as your people who believe in your goodness-still.
 Amen.

-Offertory Anthem

-Herr, Auf dich Traue Ich

-Heinrich Schütz

-Lord, I put my trust in Thee, may I nevermore to sin surrender.

-Deliver me, for thy loving kindness' sake; sustain thou me.

-Lord incline thine ear unto me, be thou my refuge strong,

-a haven wherein I may ever find shelter, for thou hast promised in thy grace to help me.

 If you wish to offer a financial gift to the church, you are invited to do so during the Offertory Anthem.
 If you prefer to give electronically you can text CHT DONATE to 73256 or use the QR Code on page 3.
 Our prayers continue with those from community and people present.
 In Morning Prayer, we offer specific prayers for the whole of the church - including the Anglican Communion, our Diocese, and our specific church.
 Each week, in the Anglican and Diocesan Cycle of Prayer, we pray for specific churches, people, and institutions.
 We also pray for the specific needs of our church community and we offer time for those present to share their own prayers, too.
 In doing this, we bring the present reality of our lives and offer them before God.
 Following the anthem, please kneel or remain seated for the Prayers.

-The Prayers

-Officiant In peace, let us pray to the Lord.

-Officiant For the peace of the world; that a spirit of respect and forbearance may grow

-among nations and peoples.
+The Prayers Officiant In peace, let us pray to the Lord.
+For the peace of the world; that a spirit of respect and forbearance may grow Officiant among nations and peoples.